esroleo/esteban-web-portfolio/README.md

 <a name="commandTest"></a>
 ## 8. Test Command

-No test commands avaialble, if you would like any, please let me know.
+No test commands available, if you would like any, please let me know.

 <a name="contributing"></a>
 ## 9. Contributing